tera-si/CTF-Note-Template-Generator/README.md

 # CTF-Note-Template-Generator

-A Python3.6+ script that generate a note template for use during CTF and OSCP.
+A Python3.6+ script that generate a note template in markdown for use during CTF and OSCP.

 # Usage